 When I volunteered as an Education Support Volunteer at Cedar Mount Academy, I co-developed an interactive event with another volunteer named Max.
 The theme was “Teens Festival.”
 We had never planned an event before, so we were a little nervous at first.
 So I focused on gathering the decorations, confirming the venue, and finding the music.
 At the same time, Max took care of the food and promoted the event by designing colourful posters and creating social media posts.
 Over 150+ camp participants came to our event and it was brilliant!
 And in a post-survey, 95% of them said it was one of the best school event experiences they ever had.

 Last month, my new supervisor asked me to develop a two-page report based on our market research findings.
 I wanted to do a good job, so I approached her directly at work without setting up any meetings.
 And even though she was patient with me, I noticed she seemed rushed and had other meetings to attend to.
 I then realised I should’ve organised my questions in a manageable list so she’d have time to read over them and think about her answers before getting back to me.
 I apologised to her the next day and used her suggestions to finish the report.
 Luckily, my supervisor said she appreciated the direct communication and told me that I can check her Google Calendar in the future so I’d know her schedule.
 Now I schedule my meetings with her in advance, and we have productive conversations with timing that works out well for the both of us.

 You can use the STAR technique in the following situations:

 1. During an interview

-The STAR technique is helpful if you’re doing a competency based interview (also called a behavioural or structured interview).
+The STAR technique is helpful if you’re preparing for a competency based interview (also called a behavioural or structured interview).
 During competency based interviews, employers: